bbtools-ps/fix-filenames/README.md

 npm run build
 ```

-to make executable files for Windows, Linux and MacOS.
+inside the Terminal to make executable files for Windows, Linux and MacOS.
 All executables are stored inside the _dist_ folder.

 ## Usage